Digital Innovation Hack-a-Thon

 The U.S. General Services Administration (GSA) hosted open source coders and designers at our first ever Digital Innovation Hack-a-thon.
 The event took place on May 8th from 9:00am to 4:30pm at GSA's Headquarters located in Washington, DC, at 18th & F Streets, NW.

-Coders and designers were randomly placed into teams to tackle an array of challenges pertaining to acquisition, travel, and building services.
-The teams used GSA data to create useable digital products in the form of an applications, APIs, dashboards, mashups, etc. The top two teams, with the best solutions, were awarded cash prizes.
+Coders and designers will be randomly placed into teams to tackle an array of challenges pertaining to acquisition, travel, and building services.
+The teams will use GSA data to create a useable digital product in the form of an application, API, dashboard, mashup, etc. The top three teams, with the best solutions, will be awarded cash prizes.

 All participants are asked to register for the event on our Eventbrite page.